 These are the links you’re actively building through outreach, guest posting, or other link-building strategies.

 When you hire an agency for link building services, they’ll be gaining manual backlinks for you.
 Note that a good agency will be adding referring domains vs backlinks, as this will be more likely to impact SEO.

 These are links where two or more websites link to each other – basically a link swap.
 Reciprocal links, or link exchanges, can either be natural or manual.

 We built out an entire guide to link exchanges, as there are so many things to keep in mind when you go this route of getting more referring domains.

 Backlinks vs. Referring Domains: Which one matters more?

 The answer is referring domains.
-Sometimes a client’s site has only a handful of RDs but thousands of BLs.
-This typically happens when a small number of RDs send a disproportionate number of links to their site, which can be an indicator of spammy link building tactics.
+Sometimes a client’s site has only a handful of referring domains but thousands of backlinks.
+This typically happens when a small number of referring domains send a disproportionate number of links to their site, which can be an indicator of spammy link building tactics.

-In Google’s eyes, a high number of RDs is more valuable than a lot of BLs, since it infers that a large number of domains find your website useful and credible.
-Think of it this way: If you owned an ice cream store, would you rather have 100 unique customers recommend your business to each of their friends, or a single customer tell their best friend “this ice cream rocks!”
-100 times?
+In Google’s eyes, a high number of referring domains is more valuable than a lot of backlinks, since it infers that a large number of domains find your website useful and credible.

 The greater the number of unique, authoritative sources that share an opinion about a website, the more reliable it’s considered to be.